Causal clustering: design of cluster experiments under network interference: Empirical illustration and practical recommendations

-In this section we illustrate the properties of the procedure in two empirical applications, one using unique data from the Facebook friendship and messaging graphs, and one using data from an experiment conducted in rural China by \cite{cai2015social}.
-We provide further evidence supporting our theoretical analysis using simulated networks in Section \ref{sec:numerics}.
+In this section, we illustrate the properties of the procedure in two empirical applications, one using unique data from the Facebook friendship and messaging graphs and one using data from an experiment conducted in rural China by \cite{cai2015social}.